bonjour-npy/typora-npy-notebook-theme/README.md

 ## Changelog 📚

+- [x] 2024.07.16: Modify the font source file of PingFang SC.
-- [x] 2024.07.08：At the request of [@Jacklouis0425](https://github.com/Jacklouis0425), and considering that many users prefer to use the dark mode, I have added the Dark Mode feature.
+- [x] 2024.07.08: At the request of [@Jacklouis0425](https://github.com/Jacklouis0425), and considering that many users prefer to use the dark mode, I have added the Dark Mode feature.
 The README documentation has been updated accordingly.

 ## Installation 🔨